TiBeN/CrontabManager/README.md

 $crontabRepository->persist();
 ```

-### Remove a cron job from the crontab
+### Remove a cron job from the crontab:

-You can remove a job like this:
+You can remove a job like this :

 ``` {.php}
 $results = $crontabRepository->findJobByRegex('/Logging\ disk\ usage/');